ibm-cloud-docs/watson-assistant/search-elasticsearch-add.md

    - **Configure the query body for Elasticsearch**

       The query body is used to manipulate the user requests into a format that is expected by search.
 It controls the query forms, search fields, filters and query size.
 In the REST API, the query body is an object representing the `POST` body for the `_search` request to Elasticsearch.
 THe query body has a `"$QUERY"` token to represent the customer's query, and a `"$FILTER"` token to represent the array of filters defined either in the search settings or at the step level.

-      You cannot customize the query body in the assistant with an existing Elasticsearch configuration.{: important}